Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Understanding How LLMs Hallucinate

 While the optimal behavior that an LLM can learn during finetuning is to output the ground-truth answer to each query, this may not happen in practice for all finetuning examples.
 For familiar finetuning examples, the pretrained model's representations often encode useful associations between queries and responses, facilitating the finetuning optimization for those examples.
-However, for unfamiliar examples, which we refer to as $\mathcal{D}_{\text{unfamiliar}}$, such helpful associations in the pretrained representations are largely absent, making it more difficult to model these examples.
-Nonetheless, while an LLM may struggle to produce the optimal response for each query in $\mathcal{D}_{\text{unfamiliar}}$, it can still reduce the finetuning loss by learning the general pattern of optimal responses across these examples.
-This means producing a \emph{hedged} prediction that, while not perfect for any single example, minimizes the \emph{aggregate} loss over the set of unfamiliar finetuning examples, i.e., $P_{\text{hedged}}(y) = \arg\min_{P(y)} \sum_{(x_i, \mathbfit{s}_i) \in \mathcal{D}_{\text{unfamiliar}}} \mathcal{L}(P(y), \mathbfit{s}_i)$.
-Note that this hedged prediction, akin to an intelligent ``blind guess'', does not depend on a specific input.
-We hypothesize that LLMs learn to produce this kind of hedged prediction for unfamiliar examples during finetuning, and that they retain this behavior in the face of unfamiliar inputs during test time.
-More specifically, we posit that \textbf{as inputs become more unfamiliar, the predictions of finetuned LLMs will default towards the model's hedged prediction.}
+However, for unfamiliar examples, which we refer to as $\mathcal{D}_{\text{unf}}$, such helpful associations in the pretrained representations are largely absent, making it more difficult to model these examples.
+Nonetheless, while an LLM may struggle to produce the optimal response for each query in $\mathcal{D}_{\text{unf}}$, it can still reduce the finetuning loss by learning to predict the types of responses associated with unfamiliar examples.
+More specifically, the model can minimize the \emph{aggregate} loss over unfamiliar finetuning examples by producing an intelligent ``blind guess'', $P_{\text{unf}}(y) = \arg\min_{P(y)} \sum_{(x_i, \mathbfit{s}_i) \in \mathcal{D}_{\text{unf}}} \mathcal{L}(P(y), \mathbfit{s}_i)$, for all unfamiliar queries.
+Note that $P_{\text{unf}}(y)$ is input-agnostic, and depends only on the model's unfamiliar finetuning examples.
+We hypothesize that \textbf{LLMs learn to predict this intelligent ``blind guess'' ($P_{\text{unf}}(y)$) for unfamiliar examples during finetuning, and that they default to this prediction when faced with unfamiliar queries at test time}.

-In standard finetuning on multiple-choice tasks, the model's hedged prediction corresponds to the distribution of answer choices in the finetuning data.
-In long-form structured generation tasks, the model's hedged prediction corresponds to responses whose linguistic structure matches those of the finetuning responses, but whose details may not correctly correspond to the test-time prompt.
-Sampling a response from these output distributions is likely to produce a confident but incorrect answer.
-If, however, we instead strategically modulate the supervision associated with the model's unfamiliar finetuning examples, our hypothesis suggests that we may actually be able to control how LLMs hallucinate by steering the form of the model's hedged prediction.
-We will discuss these implications of our hypothesis in more detail in subsequent sections.